MonashStudentInnovation/AppleSeed/docs/README.md

         this.memes = memes;
     }

     public void init() {
         // Protects us from accidentally re-initialising an object that's retrieved from db this.setId(UUID.randomUUID().toString());
     }
 }
 ```

+Note: We usually access objects by their id which should be unique for all objects in datastore.

 #### Annotating Model Components
 ##### @Id